What the Arctic's rapid transition into a 'new climate' looks like | CBC News

 What the Arctic's rapid transition into a 'new climate' looks like

-A study released Monday says Arctic regions moving into a new climate regime
+A study released Monday says Arctic region moving into a new climate regime

 Lawrence Ruben has lived in the Arctic all his life, and is still learning about the changing region.